vyahello/crypto-coin-bot/README.md

 1. clone the repository
 2. configure Git for the first time after cloning with your `name` and `email`
-3. `python3.6` is required to run the code
-4. run `pip install -r requirements.txt` to install all required python packages
+3. run `pip install -r requirements.txt` to install all required python packages
-5. run `pip install -r requirements-dev.txt` to install all required python packages
+4. run `pip install -r requirements-dev.txt` to install all required python packages